prabha88978/Meeting-summarization/README.md

 # FIle Description:
 Train the model : To train the model run "Training.ipynb"
-Afte training the model start the Flask server to open the API  To run the server : execute "flask_backend.py" then go to browser type "http://localhost:5000" , you get the interface where you can give you input(Meeting conversation in text format)  By clicking on 'click here for summary' button you get the summary of meeting.
+Afte training the model start the Flask server to open the API  To run the server : execute "flask_backend.py" then go to browser type "http://localhost:5000" , you get the interface where you can give you input(Meeting conversation in text format).
+By clicking on 'click here for summary' button you get the summary of meeting.